2016 Best workplaces for waste prevention and recycling

-Each spring, businesses in King County outside of the City of Seattle are invited to apply for recognition as a Best Workplace for Waste Prevention and Recycling.
-This year, King County’s Solid Waste Division has named 112 local businesses to its ninth annual list of Best Workplaces, the highest number listed since the program began in 2007!
+Each spring, businesses throughout King County, outside of the City of Seattle, are invited to apply for recognition as a Best Workplace for Waste Prevention and Recycling.
+This year, King County’s Solid Waste Division has named 112 local businesses to its tenth annual list of Best Workplaces.

 Special recognition goes to Honor Roll businesses that have made the list for five or more years and are identified by their logo and an Honor Roll graphic image along with their profiles below.

-Be inspired, learn something new and glean ideas for your own business by viewing the 2015 Best Workplace profiles below.
+Be inspired, learn something new, and glean ideas for your own business by viewing the 2016 Best Workplace profiles below.
 Don’t miss advice that many businesses have included in their profiles.
-Congratulations to each 2015 Best Workplace!
+Congratulations to each 2016 Best Workplace!

 This year’s Best Workplace profiles are organized by business categories.
 Click the following to jump to a category:

 - Professional Services

 Note: all links are external